-Whilst logged into Training Peaks, click on your name in the top right, go down and select Settings.
-On the left hand side of the window that opens go down and select Zones then Speed/Pace.
-Under Auto Calculation choose Type to equal Distance/Time; then choose Method to equal PZI (10); next select test Distance to equal 10km and then click the radio button (circle) beside Duration and enter your time in the hr : min : sec format.
+Whilst logged into Training Peaks, click on your name in the top right, go down, and select Settings.
+On the left-hand side of the window that opens go down and select Zones then Speed/Pace.
+Under Auto Calculation choose Type to equal Distance/Time; then choose Method to equal PZI (10); next select test Distance to equal 10km and then click the radio button (circle) beside Duration and enter your time in the hr : min: sec format.
 Then click Calculate.
-Your new training zones will be displayed along with your previous zones below it.
+Your new training zones will be displayed along with your previous zones below them.
 Click Apply.

 If you would like further advice feel free to contact me.

 I am the Head Coach & Director of Qwik Kiwi – Endurance Sports Consultant.

 I specialise in assisting first-timers and recreational athletes to achieve their sporting goals.
 I can be contacted at email@example.com and 021 348 729.

 Join over 1,887 people who have already signed up to be kept up to date with great workouts and training information in my informative newsletter.